-For a content type, you define a set of properties that can hold information, such as a link to an image, a web page, or editorial text.
+For a content type, you define a set of properties that can hold information such as a link to an image or to a web page, or an editorial text.
 A typical website has a set of content types that match the identified functions needed on that website.

-The content type is the foundation from which you create one or many page or block instances.
+The content type is the base or blueprint from which you create one or many page or block instances.
 To display content to visitors, the page or block type and its properties need to be mapped to corresponding rendering.

-The content concept in Episerver is based on inheritance from a “generic” content type, which then is used to create specific content types, such as a page type or a media folder.
-Using this feature, developers can create custom content types easily when they set up new websites.
+The content concept in Episerver is based on inheritance from a “generic” content type, which is then used to create specific content types, such as a page type or a media folder.
+Using this feature, developers can create custom content types easily when setting up new websites.

 Be careful when you alter page type settings because changes may cause the website to stop working.
 Although you can create page types in admin view, you should create them from code.

 To edit settings for an existing page type, open the page type on the Page Type tab, click Settings, change the settings, and click Save.

 Because you can identify page types and their properties either in code or from the admin view, you can change some settings from admin view.
 If a page type is created from code, this is shown on the page type information page under General.

 You cannot delete certain page types defined in code.
 These are typically page types upon which other page types are based, such as the standard or default page and the start page.

 Create a page type from the admin view as follows: